 If the land owner is deceased, this is one case where the beneficiary of the land will have to file a tax return on the estate as well as the trust.
-This is especially true for domestic estates which have earned $600 or more for the year of the tax return and if the beneficiary of the estate is not a resident of the United States.
+This is especially true for domestic estates that earned $600 or more for the year of the tax return and if the beneficiary of the estate is not a resident of the United States.

 The beneficiary will have to file a tax return for a domestic trust in the case that they have made any income that is taxable for the year, made a gross income of $600 or more for the year even if it isn't taxable income, and, just as with the decedent's estate, if the beneficiary is not a legal resident of the United States.